What are the different types of GI Microbiome Testing?

 Culture testing is a comprehensive type of gut microbiome test.
 It involves growing bacteria from a stool sample in a laboratory.
 This allows for the identification of the bacteria that are present in the stool sample.
 Culture testing is the most time-consuming and expensive type of test.

-Most GI Microbiome profiles utilize all 3 of these testing types to provide testing with a wide range of relevant markers.
+Most GI Microbiome profiles utilize multiple testing types to provide testing with a wide range of relevant markers.
 It is important to look for GI testing profiles that utilize PCR testing for the majority of its markers as this will provide test results that are more comprehensive with better accuracy allowing you to create a treatment protocol that is better aligned to patient needs.

 Test